ton-community/ton-docs/docs/develop/dapps/asset-processing/jettons.md

 </Button>

 <br></br><br></br>

+TON Blockchain and its underlying ecosystem classifies fungible tokens (FTs) as jettons.
+Because sharding is applied on TON Blockchain, our implementation of fungible tokens is unique when compared to similar blockchain models.

 In this analysis, we take a deeper dive into the formal standards detailing jetton [behavior](https://github.com/ton-blockchain/TEPs/blob/master/text/0074-jettons-standard.md) and [metadata](https://github.com/ton-blockchain/TEPs/blob/master/text/0064-token-data-standard.md).
 A less formal sharding-focused overview of jetton architecture can be found in our